Gauravsaha-97/Project-CardiacCheck/README.md

 The application is built using Python.
 The various Python libraries used are Numpy, Pandas, Matplotlib, Seaborn, Scikit-learn and Streamlit.
 To build the model, Google Colaboratory is used.
 After reading the data and pre-processing, I tried out different classification models along with hyper-parameter tuning.

-Accuracy Score of Random Forest Classifier Model is 82.42% Accuracy Score of Logistic Regression Model is 83.52% Accuracy Score of KNN Classifier Model is 86.81% Accuracy Score of SVM Classifier Model is 82.42% Accuracy Score of Decision Tree Classifier Model is 78.02%

 The best Accuracy Score is achieved by using K-Nearest Neighbors Algorithm with n_neighbors = 6.
-The Accuracy achieved is around 87%.
+The Accuracy achieved is around 90%.
 So, I have used that model in the web application.
-The interface of the app is built using Streamlit.
+The interface of the app is built using Streamlit, HTML, CSS.